RickMars-Tech/MarsOS/README.md

 # References

-Other configurations that I have learned a lot from:
+Thanks to these folks who have inspired me and taught me a lot:

 **[Tyler Kelley ]**